eytanellenberg/PAI-v2/README.md

-# PAI-v2
+# PAI v2

+Work in progress.

-Athlete-level causal performance and readiness attribution across sports (soccer, basketball, endurance), designed for professional clubs.
+This repository contains ongoing research on athlete-level performance and readiness analysis using advanced attribution methods across multiple sports.

+Details, methods, and data sources will be disclosed at a later stage.